-OnDeck has a flexible business line of credit which allows you only to pay interest on what you draw.
+OnDeck offers a flexible business line of credit up to $100K.
 The line must be paid in full within 6 months of your last draw.
-This means the monthly payments are like a 6 month loan, but you can borrow less at any one time because it is a revolving credit line.
-You can borrow up to $100,000 with OnDeck’s small business line of credit, but you must have a 600+ credit score, be in business for at least 12 months, and have $100,000+ in annual revenue to qualify.
+This means the monthly payments are like a 6-month loan, but you can borrow less at any one time because it is a revolving credit line.
+You must have a 600+ credit score, be in business for at least 12 months, and have $100K+ in annual revenue to qualify.

-As with OnDeck’s short term business loan, you can apply online and receive approval within a matter of minutes.
-You generally do not need to provide any additional documentation beyond basic personal and business information.
-OnDeck will connect with your business’ bank account or accounting software to make the process quick and easy for you.
-The table below shows the general terms of an OnDeck business line of credit.
+As with OnDeck’s short-term business loan, you can apply online and receive approval within a matter of minutes.
+You generally don’t need to provide any additional documentation beyond basic personal and business information.

 OnDeck Business Line of Credit at a Glance

 |Time to Receive Funds||As quickly as 1 business day|